sismics/docs/README.md

 - Latest stable version: `sismics/docs:v1.7`

 The data directory is `/data`.
 Don't forget to mount a volume on it.
+> Note: Because the docker container uses the jetty user 100(uid):101(gid), you need to make sure the permissions for the data directory are set correctly:
+> chown -R 100:101 <your_data_dir>

 To build external URL, the server is expecting a `DOCS_BASE_URL` environment variable (for example https://teedy.mycompany.com)